 Dimensions: 18.9 x 15.7 x 31.3 inches

-It’s never bad to have too much cooling.
 Honeywell is a well-known and trusted brand.
-The Honeywell Portable Air Conditioner has three fan speeds so that you can adjust it to your needs.
-It features digital controls, sleep mode, and remote control with a digital display.
-There’s a washable filter to reduce the annoyance and cost of having to buy new filters.
+The Honeywell Portable Air Conditioner has three fan speeds, so you can adjust it to your needs.
+It features digital controls, sleep mode, and a remote control with a digital display.
+There’s also a washable filter to reduce the annoyance and cost of having to buy new filters.

 With auto evaporation, there’s no bucket to empty unless you’re in extreme humidity.
-The built-in dehumidifier removes up to 80 pints in 24 hours with a continuous drain option.
+Then, the built-in dehumidifier removes up to 80 pints in 24 hours with a continuous drain option.
 You can place the unit next to a window with its 4-foot hose for drainage.

-The Honeywell Portable Air Conditioner comes with a window venting kit included, so you’re ready to use it out of the box.
+The Honeywell Portable Air Conditioner comes with a window venting kit included, so it’s ready to use out of the box.